 Treading water is not a safety skill.
 It is a skill of convenience.

-When you see someone treading, looking as though they don’t have a care in the world, they aren’t thinking about what they’re doing.
-It’s not because they know how to tread.
+When you see someone treading, looking as though they don’t have a care in the world, it’s not because they know how to tread.
 It’s because they know they are safe, whether they tread or not.

-Treading is a convenience skill that makes it easy to look around, talk to people, get your bearings, or do things in deep water.
-It is not designed to keep someone safe.
+Treading is a convenience skill that makes it easy to look around, talk to people, get your bearings, and do things in deep water.
+It is not meant to keep someone safe.
 You have be safe and feel safe before you can learn to tread.

-So start at the beginning and skip no steps.
-It is inevitable that you’ll learn to tread when you feel safe and you are fully present in deep water: you know how the water works.
+Start at the beginning and skip no steps.
+It is inevitable that you’ll learn to tread when you are fully present in deep water: you know how the water works.
 It just takes a little time and focusing on the right things.
-That’s what Miracle Swimming is about.
+That’s Miracle Swimming.